 Is behaviour change enough?

-When asked what the ideal sustainable festival looks like and if it’s possible, Scott Graham at AGF, said: “That’s a big question but of course it’s possible.
+When asked what the ideal sustainable festival looks like and if it’s possible, Teresa Moore said:

 Historically, festivals have contributed massively to waste but through the hard work of dedicated event organisers and innovative companies there are solutions available that are being implemented today.